-Houses shall be designed to reflect the grading conditions of the site, and make provisions for the grade changes to accommodate surface water drainage proposed by the engineering consultants.

-After preliminary house designs have been approved revised elevations on the streetscape drawings are required to illustrate the architectural detailing response, where grade differential is greater than 900mm or 5 risers.
-Grade differential is defined as the elevation difference between the average finished grade at the front of the house and the finished floor level at the main entry door.
-Furthermore, typical details are to be provided in the working drawings to address grade differential specific to each model.
+Houses should be designed to reflect the grading conditions of the site, and make provisions for the grade changes to accommodate surface water drainage proposed by the engineering consultants.
+Revised elevations on the streetscape drawings are required to illustrate the architectural detailing response, where grade differential is greater than 900mm or 5 risers.
+Solutions to address adverse grading condition include, but not limited to the following: